jphall663/gai_risk_management/README.md

 <td style="text-align: left;"><ul>
 <li><p>Test adversarial example and membership inference attacks for their ability to circumvent safeguards and access obscene materials or CSAM.</p></li>
 <li><p>Test autocomplete prompts to assess the system’s ability to generate obscene materials based on available audio, text, image, or video snippets.</p></li>
-<li><p>Test prompts using role-playing, ingratiation/reverse psychology, pros and cons, multitasking or other approaches to elicit obscene content.</p></li>
+<li><p>Test prompts using context baiting (and/or switching), role-playing, ingratiation/reverse psychology, pros and cons, multitasking or other approaches to elicit obscene content.</p></li>
 <li><p>Test loaded/leading questions.</p></li>
 <li><p>Test prompts that instruct systems to repeat content ad nauseam for their ability to compromise system guardrails and expose obscene materials.</p></li>
 </ul></td>